ibm-cloud-docs/ContinuousDelivery/cd_personal_data.md

 1. Click the **Actions** menu, and select **Delete**.
 Deleting a toolchain removes all of its tool integrations, including pipelines, which might delete resources that are managed by those integrations.
 1. Confirm the deletion by typing the name of the toolchain and clicking **Delete**.

 When you delete a toolchain, the associated {{site.data.keyword.gitrepos}} repos are not deleted.
-Users who have access to those repos might have copies of the data if they performed a `git clone` or created a {{site.data.keyword.webide}} workspace.
+Users who have access to those repos might have copies of the data if they performed a `git clone`.
 To make sure that all data is deleted, you must request that those users delete their copies of the data.
 {: tip}

 ### Deleting all toolchains
 {: #delete_all_toolchains}

-Cloud Foundry org-based {{site.data.keyword.contdelivery_short}} service instances and toolchains are deprecated.
-You can no longer create Cloud Foundry org-based {{site.data.keyword.contdelivery_short}} service instances.
-As of 14 January 2022, you cannot create new toolchains within Cloud Foundry orgs.
-You can create new toolchains in resource groups.
-On 28 February 2022, all toolchains within Cloud Foundry orgs that did not contain a Professional plan instance of the {{site.data.keyword.contdelivery_short}} service were deleted.
-As of 15 August 2022, all toolchains within Cloud Foundry orgs that contain a Professional plan instance of the {{site.data.keyword.contdelivery_short}} service will be deleted.
-Before this date, you can use the [toolchain migration wizard](/docs/ContinuousDelivery?topic=ContinuousDelivery-migrate_toolchains) to migrate existing toolchains from Cloud Foundry orgs to resource groups.
-{: deprecated}

-You cannot delete all of the toolchains within a resource group or organization at the same time.
+You cannot delete all of the toolchains within a resource group at the same time.
 You must delete each toolchain, one at a time.

-Toolchains are scoped by IBM Cloud region and resource group or Cloud Foundry organization.
-Make sure that you select each region and resource group or organization within the region to delete every toolchain that you created.
+Toolchains are scoped by {{site.data.keyword.cloud_notm}} region and resource group.
+Make sure that you select each region and resource group to delete every toolchain that you created.
 {: tip}